JoeyyScott/Gamer-Supplies/TESTING.md

     + A user successfully adds a review.
     + A user applies a coupon (success and error).
     + A user deletes a review they have posted.
-    + A user tries to access or use an admin only feature.
+    + A registered user tries to access or use an admin only feature.
     + An admin adds/edits/deletes a supply.
     + An admin adds or deletes a review.
     + An admin adds or deletes a coupon.